wellround-me/.github/profile/README.md

-# WellRound! - Your Personal Routine Optimizer
+# WellRound! - Your Routine Optimizer

+Transforming the chaos of personal data into personalized, holistic health insights—to empower you to achieve your full potential!

 ## Introduction